 Here's where it gets a little annoying -- the user then gets another email, which supposedly verifies that this is the correct email address.
 Only after clicking the second email can your user access the actual message that was sent.

 This double email is a double-edged sword.
-On the one hand, it's nice that they're not making you remember yet-another username and password.
+On the one hand, it's nice that they're not making you remember yet another username and password.
 On the other hand, this "double email" approach is still pretty confusing for non-technical users (especially older patients!).

 On the sending side, we've also found that medical practices can find the add-ons (they also make one for Microsoft Outlook) to be pretty confusing to install.
 And you have to install yet another app if you want to send from your mobile phone.

-Lastly, some of our customers have told us that the lowest-priced plan for which they will sign a HIPAA Business Associate agreement is for over $500/year, which puts them out of the reach of some small practices.
+Lastly, some of our customers have told us that the lowest-priced plan for which they will sign a HIPAA Business Associate agreement is over $500/year, which puts them out of the reach of some small practices.
 That's not a lot to pay for HIPAA compliance, but it's a lot to pay for just secure email.

 If you work with an IT company, they might be giving you a HIPAA email encryption add-on.
 It might even be free.